Theme 1 (1959 - 1960): "Twilight Zone Theme"

 described by Gluskin as "strange, incredible, bizarre, fantastic";

-Composer Constant went on to say it wasn't until much later
+Marius Constant went on to write that it wasn't until much later

-together to become its Main Title and End Credits THEME
+become its Main Title and End Credits THEME for this popular U.S.

 Hopefully his ASCAP performance royalties as well as any